-The Plan's equity investments consist of both segregated and pooled fund investments.
+The Plan's equity investments consist of pooled fund investments.
 Equity investments are generally limited to stocks that are publicly traded on a recognized stock exchange.
-In 2018, the Plan held \$320,725 thousand (2017 - \$372,635 thousand) in equities.
-Of this total, 11% or \$34,695 thousand (2017 - 19% or \$71,836 thousand) of the Plan's equities were in Canadian mandates, with the remaining 89% or \$286,030 thousand (2017 - 81% or \$300,799 thousand) in global mandates.
+In 2020, the Plan held \$346,562 thousand in equities invested in global mandates (2019 - \$375,284 thousand).

 Dividends are generally declared on a quarterly basis.
 These investments have no fixed maturity date.
-The segregated equities breakdown is as follows at December 31: